making/scst-mail-demo/mail-sender/README.md

 Configure `demo.to` and `demo.from` in `application.properties`.

+## Run Locally

+Configure your SMTPS server in `application-default.properties`.

 ## Unit Test with Spring Cloud Connectors

 You can run unit tests using Spring Cloud Connectors